How to Officiate Weddings in Seattle

 Once the marriage license is properly completed it needs to be returned to King County Auditor's office within 30 days of the ceremony.
 The officiant can deliver the completed license to any King County Community Service Centers in person, or use the self-addressed envelope provided with the marriage license to mail it.

-The couple must apply for their marriage licnse in person at any Community Service Centers in King County.
+The couple must apply for their marriage license in person at any Community Service Centers in King County.
 The couple can start the process online through the King County website.
 However, please be aware that Washington State Law requires couples to wait three days following the issuing of the license until the ceremony may be held.
 Please plan in advance to account for this mandatory waiting period.

 When you apply for your marriage license, the following is required.